Larabee0/VECS/README.md

 This allows me to import the mesh in my application then subdivide it to different levels to gain lower or higher levels of detail in the terrain gneration algorithim at the cost of performance.
-I then wrote a subdivison algorithim to subdivide the mesh further. after that I implemented Sebastian Lague's Noise filters and shape generator method. the Vertices that make up the polyherodn all point away from the center, so simply by multiplayer the elevation value with the vertex moves hte vertedx further away from the center, raising the terrain.
+I then wrote a subdivison algorithim to subdivide the mesh further. after that I implemented Sebastian Lague's Noise filters and shape generator method. the Vertices that make up the polyherodn all point away from the center, so simply by multiplayer the elevation value with the vertex moves the vertex further away from the center, raising the terrain.
-After this I modiifed teh noise filter algorithims to implement the Gradient trick fo erosion.
+After this I modiifed the noise filter algorithims to implement the Gradient trick fo erosion.

 This worked but things didn't look correct in the lighting, the vertex normals of the mesh need to be recalculated to be able to see the terrain properly so I implemented a vertex normal generation algorithim [cite]